tigera-solutions/cc-eks-container-security-workshop/modules/module-3-scan-images.md

 2. Run the scan again, now exporting the result to the Calico Cloud.

    To export it to the Calico Cloud you will need to get the `apiurl` and `token` information from the Calico Cloud UI.
+Also check the `Enable Runtime View`.

    Go to Image Assurance > Scan Results > Settings  and copy the API URL and the API TOKEN